UKCloud/documentation/articles/azure/azs-how-to-deploy-asdk.md

 |NTP | 13.79.239.69
 |DNS Forwarder |8.8.8.8B
 |Drivers | Browse to path of either the extracted Cisco drivers or the extracted VMware tools
-|Computer Name|Anything but "azurestack", we suggest "azurestackhost"
+|Computer Name|Anything but "azurestack", eg: "azurestackhost"
 |Static IP|IP details assigned to the current interface

+Once step 3 is complete the box will have been rebooted from the vhdx downloaded above.

 ## Step 4 - Install ASDK
-Once step 3 is complete the box will have been rebooted from the vhdx downloaded above.

 Implement the following steps from the guide: https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-run-powershell-script